chasesigmon/candy-store/README.md

 ## Architecture Design

 The design can be found in the `/assets/candy-store.yaml` file.
+A developer would be able to fully implement the Candy Store API by following the API design.